Welcome to Sky #2: Player Actions

 At any time during your turn, or your opponents, you can view either player's graveyard, or your own deck by tapping on them.
 Checking graveyards can help you remember which cards you and your opponents have already used, while checking your deck can help you keep tabs on what options you still have left.

 Players can hold up to 9 cards in their hand.
 If a player would ever have more than 9 in hand, the leftmost card(s) in their hand will be sent back into their deck to make room for the new ones, and maintain the nine card limit.
 This can cause players to temporarily lose access to important cards, so managing your hand size to avoid these risks is an important consideration.

 In the example above.
 Both players have 9 cards in hand.
-If we play Hydrate, (losing one card) both players will draw 3 cards, bringing us to 11 cards in hand, and as a result, our 2 leftmost cards will be returned to our deck.
-We should aim to play at least 2 cards from our hand first, so we will have 6 cards after using Hydrate, letting us draw 3 without overdrawing, while our opponent is forced to send 3 cards back to their deck as they draw new ones.
+When we play Hydrate, (losing one card) both players will draw 3 cards, bringing us to 11 cards in hand, and our opponent to 12, and as a result, our 2 leftmost cards, (and our opponent's 3 leftmost cards) are returned to our deck.
+Its always important to consider how many cards you have in hand before drawing new ones!

 That's all for this post, check back soon for more SkyWeaver gameplay tips and strategies!

 See if you can figure out how to defeat your opponent using the game state presented below, in just one turn!
 Solution will be in the next post!

 The solution to our last post's lethal puzzle is also right below!
 Congratulations to everyone who solved it!

 To chat with me and the rest of the Horizon Games team & our community, join our Discord server!
 Subscribe to our subreddit to share your ideas, and follow the SkyWeaver account on Twitter if you just want to say hey!

 If you haven't already, be sure to sign up to become a SkyWeaver now and to join our waitlist to be invited into our private beta and check out all these new features for yourself.